PulsarNeutronStar/DnD_Stuff/ShadowRunner/QuickNotes.md

 from a flash-pak.

 ### Vision Magification
+This zoom function digitally magnifies vision by up to fifty times, allowing distant targets to be seen clearly.
+Attack Ratings for Medium, Far, and Extreme ranges are increased by 2, assuming the attack being used has a non-zero Attack Rating in those categories.

+## Glasses
+### Smartlink
+This is the vision accessory side of the smartgun system (p.
+260).
+The smartlink receives the range to various targets, ammunition level (and type), and offers a targeting dot wherever the gun is pointed if within the visual field of the user.

+### Vision Enhancement
+This zoom function digitally magnifies vision by up to fifty times, allowing distant targets to be seen clearly.
+Attack Ratings for Medium, Far, and Extreme ranges are increased by 2, assuming the attack being used has a non-zero Attack Rating in those categories.

 ## Ear Buds
 These ergonomic earplugs are hard to spot and harder still to differentiate from the standard